molgenis/molgenis-emx2/docs/catalogue/cat_network-data-manager.md

 <sup> Note that there is no sheet for *AllTargetVariables*.
 This table is a generic listing of all
 variables entered for the cohort; it shows *TargetVariables* and *RepeatedTargetVariables* in one table.</sup>

-It is good practice trying out adding a few variables to the template first and see whether your upload succeeds.
+It is good practice to try adding a few variables to the template first and see whether your upload succeeds.
 To upload the metadata to the Data Catalogue see the section To upload the metadata to the Data Catalogue see the section [Upload metadata](cat_network-data-manager.md#upload-metadata) to the Data Catalogue.

 ![Figure 1.
 Tables in a Network’s staging area in the Data Catalogue](../img/cat_tables-in-catalogue.png)

-<sup>*Figure 1.
-Tables in a Network’s staging area in the Data Catalogue.*</sup>
+<sup>Figure 1.
+Tables in a Network’s staging area in the Data Catalogue.</sup>

 #### *TargetDataDictionaries* sheet